jordanlev/c5_boilerplate_crud/README.md

 ### Controller
 In the controller (`controllers/dashboard/boilerplate_crud.php`), I tried to use a very streamlined and DRY approach.
 Most notably, I prefer to have a separate view file for each action, even when the action methods are in a single controller file (as opposed to having a single view file for all of a controller's actions, as demonstrated in the afore-linked "[How-To](http://www.concrete5.org/documentation/how-tos/developers/build-a-single-page-powered-editing-interface-for-concrete5/)").

 The general workflow is: there are 4 pages for each data entity, corresponding to the 4 CRUD operations: list all records, add a new record, edit an existing record, delete a record.
 Each of these pages has a separate view file, but all action methods are in a single controller file (I actually combine the actions of two entities in the controller, but splitting it up into two controllers wouldn't be a terrible idea).
 The add and edit actions are combined into one method because they are basically the same thing (one just starts out with pre-populated data).
-The add/edit workflow can be distilled down to this:
+The add/edit workflow can be distilled down to:

-	//INSERT/UPDATE a record (empty/missing id means INSERT) public function something_edit($id = null) {
+	//INSERT or UPDATE a record (empty/missing id means INSERT) public function something_edit($id = null) {
 		//Check for form submissions
 		if ($this->post()) {